dixslyf/acush/docs.typ

 some line-editing features, such as deleting characters with backspace.
 Re-implementing such features is complex and typically handled using external libraries like GNU~Readline.
-However, since us students are, sadly, not allowed to use external libraries, the shell program re-implements them from scratch.
+However, since us students are, sadly, not allowed to use external libraries, the shell program re-implements them from scratch, which is far from ideal.

 To implement command history navigation, the shell must be able to detect the `Up` and `Down` arrow keys.